datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-On the left, records 8-11 have the same order value, but we also specify sorting by the id column, which acts as a tie breaker.
+On the left, records are first sorted by order value, then by ID.

+Records 8-11 have the same order value, so its the id column, this acts as a tie breaker and determines the final order.

-On the right, records 8-11 have the same order value, but the id column is now sorted in descending order, so the results do not match those on the left
+On the right, records 8-11 have the same order value, but the id column is now sorted in descending order.

 ---